 Here’s a couple little pieces to add to your beauty arsenal to make organizing and beautifying easier.

-This lovely mask from Pioneer Settler is filled with rice and calming essential oils to soothe tired eyes.
+This lovely mask can be filled with rice, flax seeds, millet or buckwheat and calming essential oils to soothe tired eyes.
 This pattern is for an eye mask, but this pack can be made larger to use on your neck, shoulders, or anywhere!
 Store it in the freezer to depuff sleepy eyes or calm inflammation.
 Or, you can warm it up in the microwave for a bit to treat sore muscles.
 Either way, these packs are great to have around, and they’re so easy to make!

-Don’t let your makeup and toiletries go asunder, keep them together in this cute and simple beauty bag from Mollie Makes.
+Don’t let your makeup and toiletries go asunder, keep them together in this cute and simple beauty bag.
 This project is also a good and simple introduction to installing zippers.
 There’s a good trick for easily sewing in a zipper here.

 When you’re traveling, keep your makeup brushes all in one place with this brush roll from Momtastic.
 Little slots make sure your brushes are organized, and the foldover flap keeps them protected from getting damaged or lost.
 Make this roll your travel companion next time you go out and about.

 One of the best parts of knowing how to sew is making your own clothes!
-Say goodbye to pieces those just-don’t-fit-right closet outcasts and hello to custom made pieces tailored to your fit your form and your style!
+Say goodbye to those just-don’t-fit-right closet outcasts and hello to custom made pieces tailored to your fit, your form and your style!

 Let’s start at sewing 101.
 If you’ve ever taken a basic sewing class, chances are you made pajama pants as a final project.
 And why not?
 Everyone loves a pair of comfy pants to lounge around in.
 This tutorial is going to show you the steps to make your own pair so you can have all the cozies.